Banyan Tree Plaza

 No analysis available

-I searched the public remarks for phrases like "laundry on each floor", "laundry room on every floor", and "floor-by-floor laundry" and found no references.
-Instead, many listings explicitly note in-unit washers/dryers, indicating no evidence of community laundry on every floor.
+I searched the public remarks for phrases like "laundry on each floor," "laundry room on every floor," and similar wording, but found none.
+The listings instead repeatedly mention in-unit washer/dryer, which does not support community laundry on every floor.

 Confidence 100%: Every listing references at least one parking stall (e.g., '1 covered parking stall', '2 parking stalls'), and 20/20 MLS entries include some parking-related feature with none marked as NONE.